 The Forest has been planning and implementing the decommissioning of roads.
-In the Collawash watershed, approximately 74 miles of roads have been decommissioned recently and approximately 123 more miles will be decommissioned in the near future.
-The effects and benefits of decommissioning would be included in resource analyses where appropriate.
+In the Collawash watershed, approximately 74 miles of roads were decommissioned in the last decade and 123 miles have recently been approved for decommissioning some of which has already been completed.